CAD-Recode: Reverse Engineering CAD Code from Point Clouds: Training Details

 \section{Training Details}

 The \modelname~implementation uses Qwen2-1.5B as the LLM decoder.
-The training configuration employs the AdamW optimizer with a learning rate of $10^{-4}$ and weight decay of $0.01$, while maintaining other parameters at their default values from the HuggingFace implementation~\cite{hugging}, including the cosine learning rate scheduler.
+The training configuration employs the AdamW optimizer with a learning rate of $0.0002$ and weight decay of $0.01$, while maintaining other parameters at their default values from the HuggingFace implementation~\cite{hugging}, including the cosine learning rate scheduler.
 The training process is conducted for $100\, \text{k}$ iterations, incorporating an initial warmup period of $1\, \text{k}$ iterations.
-Using a distributed setup across $4$ NVIDIA H100 GPUs with a per-GPU batch size of 8, the complete training process takes approximately $12$ hours.
-For ablation study examining decoder size impact (Section~\ref{sec:reverse} of the main paper), we utilize Qwen2-0.5B.
+Using a single NVIDIA H100 GPU with a batch size of 18, the complete training process takes approximately $12$ hours.
+For ablation study examining decoder size impact (Section~5.1 of the main paper), we utilize Qwen2-0.5B.